AmmarAbouZor/tui-journal/README.md

 - Keybindings is a combination of VIM and Emacs motions (VIM for navigation and Emacs for editing texts in edit-mode).
 - See the keybindings from inside the app
 - Cross-platform compatibility (Windows, macOS, Linux, NetBSD).
-- Export the current journal content to a predefined export order or the current directory
+- Export the current journal's content to a predefined export path or the current directory

 ## Roadmap